 Now, for a really good guide to the character of European (and Asian) peoples, you need to look at the 1842 edition of Olney's Geography by the celebrated Jesse Olney of Hartford.
 So here we go:

-Norway -- The Nowegians are honest, brave, and industrious, and generally well instructed in the common branches of education.
+Norway -- The Norwegians are honest, brave, and industrious, and generally well instructed in the common branches of education.

 Sweden -- The Swedes are polite, brave, and hospitable, and are distinguished for their general education and morality.

-Lapland -- The Laplanders are under no regular government, and are a miserable, ignorant and supersitious race.
+Lapland -- The Laplanders are under no regular government, and are a miserable, ignorant and superstitious race.

 Russia -- The Russians are hardy, vigorous and patient of labor, but extremely rude, ignorant and barbarous.
 The lower classes are slaves to the nobles.

 Poland -- The nobles are brave, hardy and active, but illiterate, haughty and extremely fond of dress.
 The peasants are ignorant, indolent, improvident, addicted to intoxication, and of course poor.